tri-cods/html-css/sections/images.md

 Tip: Give the file a simple name.
 Also, the name **can not** have spaces.

 Using the code above as a reference, add that image into your `index.html` file, re-save the file, and re-open or refresh the page in your browser.
+You image should now appear on the page.

 ## What type of tag is the `<img>` tag?